MiguelSanLeon/Bakalar-booking-app/README.md

 ![edit-booking-page-image](documentation_assets/edit-booking-page-image.png)

 - The user can edit the booking data in the prepopulated form that will show the current booking data.
-- If the user clicks on the "Save the Changes" button, he/she will be redirected to check your bookings page and the booking card will shown the new booking data.
-A succesful message will be post in the page.
+- If the user clicks on the "Save the Changes" button, he/she will be redirected to the "Check Your Bookings" page, and the booking card will show the new booking data.
+A successful message will be posted on the page.
 - The form displays error messages when an error occurs.

 ### Contact Us

 ![contact-us-page-image](documentation_assets/contact-us-page-image.png)

-- In this page the user can find the contact information of the restaurant and a map that show the exact location of the restaurant.
+- On this page, the user can find the contact information of the restaurant and a map that shows the exact location of the restaurant.

 ### Forbidden Page

 ![forbidden-page-image](documentation_assets/forbidden-page-image.png)

-- This page shows a message if a user tries to access other users booking data using the edit booking page.
+- This page shows a message if a user tries to access other users' booking data using the edit booking page.

 [Go to the top](#table-of-contents)